 ABOUT THE AUTHOR

-Arthur L. Burnett II, MD, MBA, FACS, is a Professor in the Department of Urology and Director of the Basic Science Laboratory in Neuro-Urology at Johns Hopkins University School of Medicine.
+Arthur L. Burnett II, MD, MBA, FACS, is a Professor in the Department of Urology, Director of the Basic Science Laboratory in Neuro-Urology, and Director of the Sexual Medicine Fellowship Program at Johns Hopkins University School of Medicine.
 His professional appointments at the Johns Hopkins Hospital include Director of the Male Consultation Clinic and Clinician-Scientist at the James Buchanan Brady Urological Institute.
-Dr. Burnett earned his undergraduate degree in biology from Princeton University and his medical degree at Johns Hopkins University School of Medicine.
-He completed his internship and residency in surgery and, subsequently, residency and fellowship in urology at the Johns Hopkins Hospital.
-After completing his urology residency, Dr. Burnett received an American Foundation of Urologic Disease New Investigator Award to continue research into the regulatory mechanisms of penile erection.
+Dr. Burnett earned his undergraduate degree in Biology from Princeton University and his medical degree at Johns Hopkins University School of Medicine.
+He completed his internship and residency in Surgery and residency and fellowship in Urology at the Johns Hopkins Hospital.
+After this, Dr. Burnett received an American Foundation of Urologic Disease New Investigator Award to continue research into the regulatory mechanisms of penile erection.
 Since then, he has maintained an active laboratory in neuro-urology.